jwk6/PS-Export-DACPACs/README.md

 # ExportDACPAC
-PowerShell moduke and scripts to extract DACPACs from SQL Server in a SQL Database Project
+PowerShell module and scripts to extract DACPACs from SQL Server into a SQL Database Project